 – Arianna Huffington

 That’s not to undermine the shame and embarrassment I feel.
 Being let go sucks.
 Being let go twice doubly sucks.
 When you think about it too much, you go crazy, believing your life is just pedaling against the current: one step forward, two steps back.
 You descend into all sorts of belittling comments and emotions.
-Heart-wrenching pain that leads to tears, sobbing, louder sobbing, and mind-blowing cries because heck – – rejection hurts.
+Heart-wrenching pain yields lots of tears and loud sobbing because heck – – rejection hurts.